Arjungambhir/WikiBotForHindi/README.md

 # WikiBot For Hindi

-R & D on this is still in progress once I'm done with it I will post code in repo
+R & D on this is still in progress once I'm done with it I will push code to repo and add relevant research doc